Winter Term Program Q & A

 Gould is fully committed to ensuring Winter Term is an integral part of the Gould community and remains the premier winter experience for On Snow Athletes.
 In order to ensure that Winter Term student-athletes are being provided exemplary educational experiences coupled with unparalleled training and coaching just six miles from Sunday River, we are excited to announce a few modifications to our already rigorous academic program.

 What is the mission and vision of Gould’s Winter Term program?

-Gould’s mission is Winter Term’s vision, “to prepare students to lead lives of purpose and action.”
-More specifically the primary purpose of Winter Term is to provide students with an introduction to life at Gould while equipping them with the best on snow coaching in the country and providing them with an unparalleled academic experience.
-As a result, Winter Term students enhance their academic aptitude, abilities as on snow athlete, and personal potential as a human being.
+Gould’s mission is Winter Term’s vision — “to prepare students to lead lives of purpose and action.”
+We want to provide students with an introduction to life at Gould while equipping them with the best on-snow coaching in the country and providing them with an unparalleled academic experience.
+As a result, Winter Term students enhance their academic aptitude, their abilities as on-snow athletes, and their personal potential as a human being.

-We envision Winter Term continuing to be recognized as the best academic and athletic pre-high school experience for snow sport athletes.
+We are committed to ensuring that the Winter Term program promotes academic, athletic, and social growth, and we the program will continue to be recognized as the best academic and athletic pre-high school experience for snow-sport athletes.

 How many students are in Winter Term?
 What grades are students in and what On Snow disciplines can participate?